 PSA Peugeot Citroen (UG), Europe’s second-largest carmaker, announced last month plans to close a French factory and eliminate a total of 16,000 jobs.
 That follows an announcements from General Motors Co.
-(GM) that the American automaker plans to shut a German plant.
+(GM:US) that the American automaker plans to shut a German plant.

 Fiat said today it’s focused on temporary layoffs to reduce costs during the crisis as opposed to permanent job cuts.
 Italy’s biggest manufacturer confirmed it will complete investments at plants in Grugliasco for a new Maserati sedan, in Modena for the Alfa 4C sportcar and in Pratola Serra for engines